Resource type: Report

 This report marks the culmination of many months of research and dialogue, drawing on the collective experience of frontline community workers, policymakers and senior civil servants, academics and researchers from a wide range of fields, private-sector representatives, and students and young people, from across the UK.

-The briefing document which forms Part I of the report was published before the known outbreak of COVID-19 in the UK.
-It has since been updated and offers useful background to the ideas and recommendations that follow in Part II.
+The briefing document which forms Part I of the report released before the known outbreak of COVID-19 in the UK.
+Following an update, it offers useful background to the ideas and recommendations that follow in Part II.

 The report’s author is our freelance Research Associate, Farah Elahi, a part-time Research Programme Manager for Camden and Islington NHS Foundation Trust, and a part-time, final-year Doctoral Researcher in Health Sciences at the University of Warwick.

-A digital copy of the report can be downloaded in pdf format from this webpage.
+Download a digital copy of the report from the bottom of this webpage.

 Recommendations from this report are also discussed in our August 2020 webinar on ‘COVID-19 and the Digital Divide‘.